entando/entando-docs/vuepress/docs/next/tutorials/samples/install-standard-demo.md

 ### Installation Steps

-1. Create and deploy the Standard Demo Bundle.
+1. Create and deploy the standard demo bundle.
 Replace "entando" in the second part of the command with your namespace if it is different.

 ```
 ent bundler from-git -d -r https://github.com/entando-samples/standard-demo-bundle.git | ent kubectl apply -n entando -f -
 ```

-2. Log into your app builder instance
+2. Log into your App Builder instance

 3. Select Repository from the menu on the left.
 Your bundle will be visible in the repository as shown in the screenshot below
 ![Repository.png](./images/Repository.png)